Champagne Ardenne East of France region, a Land of water and forests

 For leisure and entertainment, Nigloland Park offers families over 35 attractions and shows within a natural environment.
 And if this isn’t enough, there’s the famous Disneyland Paris.

-Festive and as sparkling as its wines, the Champagne-Ardenne region will delight and enthrall you.
+Festive and as sparkling as its wines, the Champagne Ardenne East of France region will delight and enthrall you.